ruby-hyperloop/ruby-hyperloop.io/source/installation.html.md

 ### Manual Rails Install

-The following instructions have been superceeded by the [reactrb-rails-generator](https://github.com/reactrb/reactrb-rails-generator) gem but the steps are very simple if you prefer to do them yourself.
+The following can easily be achieved by using the generators in [hyper-rails](https://github.com/ruby-hyperloop/hyper-rails) gem but the steps are simple if you prefer to do them yourself.

 To start using HyperReact within a new or existing Rails 4.x or Rails 5.x app, follow these steps: